 - CEIE 990 – Civil and Infrastructure Dissertation Topic Presentation Credits: 1

-- And one of the following three courses:
+- And one of the following two courses:

 Courses chosen with Advisor (18 credits)

 Remaining courses, especially in the student’s technical interest area, will be chosen in consultation with his or her advisor.
 No more than three courses used for credit toward the PhD may be cross-listed as undergraduate courses.
 None may repeat material completed as part of the student’s previous studies.

 The PhD qualifying exam is offered twice a year prior to the start of the fall and spring semesters.
 The qualifying exam is intended to test students’ breadth of knowledge at the MS level in their research area and to evaluate readiness for research.
 Students entering with a MS degree are required to attempt the qualifying exam within 18 months of admission to the program.
 Students entering without a MS degree must attempt the qualifying exam within two years of admission to the program.

 The qualifying exam consists of one written exam and one oral exam in the student’s primary research area.
 The available examination areas include: